ahmedkerouat/Somno-Ignis/README.md

 #### &emsp;**Somno Ignis** is a game where you incarn a fire spirit, that really wants to have some sleep.

-#### &emsp;Unfortunately, this will be a little be complicated as monsters will come nearby to bother him.
+#### &emsp;Unfortunately, this will be a little bit complicated as monsters will come nearby to bother him.

 #### &emsp;The game ends, when the bed is destroyed.